-Our plan What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Partnerships are implemented to build climate mitigation and the resilience of our environment, while individuals are encouraged to reduce waste and minimise their carbon footprint Enable schools, businesses, environmental groups, and community volunteers to carry out ecological and environmental projects and programmes that achieve climate action goals (e.g. live low carbon lifestyles, minimise waste, etc.) Projects continue through community action Identify areas in Whau most affected by climate- related hazards, plan ways to address key concerns, and make improvements Better post-flood and post-drought outcomes Our streams, waterways and harbours are protected, enhanced, and their mauri restored As a member of the Manukau Harbour Forum, advance strategic goals, support wānanga with rangatahi, and bring focus to the area Focus is brought to the Manukau Harbour and foreshore Build a volunteer base focused on environmental and ecological improvements to the Manukau Harbour and shoreline Increase in volunteer numbers Ensure the Whau River and its tributaries are cared for and biodiversity is supported through programmes that carry out native riparian planting, stream restoration and clean ups, habitat improvement, and pest control activities Improved water quality and biodiversity More trees are planted, and existing significant trees are protected Continue to support the Urban Ngahere (Forest) Strategy through the approved Ngahere Action Plan 2022 and work to identify and implement other initiatives to increase our tree canopy cover (including advocacy for tree protection) Increase in trees planted on council land year on year Our communities are supported to exercise the principle of kaitiakitanga in their local areas Work with organisations to deliver programmes and events that educate and support skill development as it relates to the principle of kaitiakitanga Continued community participation in available offerings Engage with mana whenua to explore opportunities to recognise mātauranga Māori in respect to environmental issues Potential opportunities are highlighted
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Our environment is resilient to climate change and carbon emissions and waste are reduced through Enable schools, businesses, environmental groups, and community volunteers to carry out ecological and environmental projects and programmes that achieve climate action goals (e.g. live low carbon lifestyles, minimise waste, etc.) Projects continue through community action partnerships and/or with external resources Identify areas in Whau most affected by climate- related hazards, plan ways to address key concerns, and make improvements Better post-flood and post-drought outcomes Our streams, waterways and harbours are protected, enhanced, As a member of the Manukau Harbour Forum, advance strategic goals, support wānanga with rangatahi, and bring focus to the area Focus is brought to the Manukau Harbour and foreshore and their mauri restored Build a volunteer base focused on environmental and ecological improvements to the Manukau Harbour and shoreline Increase in volunteer numbers Ensure the Whau River and its tributaries are cared for through programmes that carry out native riparian planting, stream restoration and clean ups, habitat improvement, and pest control activities Improved water quality and biodiversity More trees are planted, and existing significant trees are protected Continue to support the Urban Ngahere (Forest) Strategy through the approved Ngahere Action Plan 2022 and work to identify and implement other initiatives to increase our tree canopy cover (including advocacy for tree protection) Increase in trees planted on council land year on year Our communities are supported to exercise the principle of Work with organisations to deliver programmes and events that educate and support skill development as it relates to the principle of kaitiakitanga Continued community participation in available offerings kaitiakitanga in their local areas Engage with mana whenua to explore opportunities to recognise mātauranga Māori in respect to environmental issues Potential opportunities are highlighted